Clinton to Assad: Don't delay implementing peace plan

 "There is no more time for excuses or delays ... this is a moment of truth," Clinton told a news conference.

-Clinton also noted that the Syrian opposition was becoming better focused, better organized and more inclusive.
+Clinton also noted that the Syrian opposition was becoming better focused, better organised and more inclusive.

-The Syrian National Council was recognized by the "Friends of Syria" group of 83 countries as a legitimate representative of the Syrian people, and the main opposition interlocutor for the international community.
+The Syrian National Council was recognised by the "Friends of Syria" group of 83 countries as a legitimate representative of the Syrian people, and the main opposition interlocutor for the international community.

 Turning to other high-profile issues in the region, Clinton said that the United States would welcome a decision by Iran that nuclear weapons were un-Islamic, so long as Tehran observed that principle.